javorszky/framework-muxer-showdown/README.md

 ```
 This blocks, so if the service is terminated, every active connection is simply yanked.

-There is no functional difference between attaching gin to an http server and starting that, so we can gracefully shut down, or running gin directly from a server running standpoint.
+There is no functional difference between attaching gin to an HTTP server and starting that, so we can gracefully shut down, or running gin directly from a server running standpoint.

 It works, the lack of convenience in this part is just mildly annoying.